google-deepmind/interval-bound-propagation/README.md

 Jonathan Uesato, Relja Arandjelovic, Timothy Mann, and Pushmeet Kohli.
 "On the Effectiveness of Interval Bound Propagation for Training Verifiably Robust Models." _arXiv preprint arXiv:1810.12715 (2018)_.

+## Acknowledgements

+In addition to the people involved in the original publication, we would like to thank Sumanth Dathathri and Johannes Welbl for their contributions.